locationtech/udig-platform/docs/user/en/Working with Features.rst

 #####################

 You can directly work with individual features using the **Feature Edit** tools.
-You can also update the attribute values in the `Table view <Table%20view.html>`_ or if available for your dataset a Form.
+You can also update the attribute values in the :doc:`Table view` or if available for your dataset a Form.

 * :doc:`Adding a column to a shapefile`